CompArchCam/Janus/README.md

   -lc: generate rules for loop coverage profiling
   -fc: generate rules for function coverage profiling (not yet working)
   -pr: generate rules for automatic loop profiling
-  -o: generate rules for single thread optimization (not yet working)
+  -f: generate rules for automatic just in time prefetch
-  -v: generate rules for automatic vectorization (not yet working)
+  -v: generate rules for automatic vectorization
 ```

 For example. you can run the static binary analyser: